A coupled guiding center-Boris particle pusher for magnetized plasmas in compact-object magnetospheres: Coupling the GCA and the full system of equations

 \section{Coupling the GCA and the full system of equations}

 In this work we propose a new coupling of particle pushers that mitigates the issues related to small-scale gyration, by averaging over the gyro-motion and therefore loosening the constraints on the time time step imposed by high magnetizations.
 For both special- and general-relativistic simulations, the strategy consists of a dynamic switch between the \hyperref[eq:dxdt]{SREOM}/\hyperref[eq:GRdxdt]{GREOM} and the \hyperref[eq:dRdt]{SRGCA}/\hyperref[eq:GRdRdt]{GRGCA} systems of equations, based on local parameters measured at the particle position.
-At each time step we determine which set of equations is solved according to the following criteria: \begin{itemize} \item If the particle gyro-radius is found to be smaller than the local cell size $\Delta\ell$ (or a chosen fraction of it), then the \hyperref[eq:dRdt]{SRGCA} or \hyperref[eq:GRdRdt]{GRGCA} system is employed for the current time-advancing step.
+At each time step we determine which set of equations is solved according to the following criteria: \begin{itemize} \item If the particle gyro-radius is found to be smaller than a chosen fraction of the size of the computational cell $\Delta\ell$ where the particle is found, then the \hyperref[eq:dRdt]{SRGCA} or \hyperref[eq:GRdRdt]{GRGCA} system is employed for the current time-advancing step.
 An additional check is adopted to ensure that the value of $E$ is smaller than (a fraction of) $B$ locally, such that strong particle acceleration can be detected prior to a violation of the GCA assumptions. \item If the particle gyro-radius is larger than the local cell size (or if $E>B$), then the \hyperref[eq:dxdt]{SREOM} or \hyperref[eq:GRdxdt]{GREOM} system is adopted. \end{itemize} In numerical simulations where the fields quantities are spatially resolved on the computational grid, the minimum length over which these fields (such as $B$) can vary corresponds to the grid spacing $\sim\Delta\ell$.
 Therefore, by switching to the \hyperref[eq:dxdt]{SREOM}/\hyperref[eq:GRdxdt]{GREOM} system when $\rho_C\gtrsim\Delta\ell$, we also automatically filter out the case where $(B/\nabla B)<\rho_C$, i.e. the particle gyro-radius exceeds the length scale of variation of $B$, which constitutes another violation of the GCA assumptions.

 The coupled strategy has the advantage that particle gyro-motion on subgrid scales is automatically averaged over in the \hyperref[eq:dRdt]{SRGCA}/\hyperref[eq:GRdRdt]{GRGCA} system, since electromagnetic fluctuations at such scales are not captured.
 In this way, no constraints related to accuracy loss due to fast gyration are imposed on the time step.
 At the same time, the motion of particles with non-negligible (larger than the cell spacing) gyro-radius is accurately captured by solving the \hyperref[eq:dxdt]{SREOM}/\hyperref[eq:GRdxdt]{GREOM} system.
 The switch between the two sets of equations, applied dynamically, allows for capturing particles transitioning to different physical regimes: particles with negligible gyro-motion can be accurately tracked as they gain energy, until the gyro-radius grows above the cell spacing; while energetic particles with large gyro-radii can be captured as they experience energy losses, transitioning to a regime of negligible gyro-motion.